solarbirdy/ambient-hvac/README.md

 Modes and windows/vents which cannot be automatically sensed can be changed on the "Modes" page, and in some cases, on the "Stations" page.

+CURRENT STATE

+Version 0.3 Alpha.
+This should not be seen as a simple installation package; it's not, at least not yet.
+It should be seen as base code which can be used to implement a similar solution specific to your location.
+I don't even consider this feature-complete, though all implemented functionality works as it should and most of it (everything except data cacheing) has some months of testing.

 SYSTEM REQUIREMENTS

 To use all functionality, you will need: